 High End vs. Low End

-Back in 2011, it was the year of tablets becoming a mainstay computing platform, and in 2015 people’s expectations around App User Experiences for both smartphone and tablet platforms have been raised by many of the great efforts out there.
+Since 2011/2012 tablets have become mainstay computing platforms, and in 2015 people’s expectations around App User Experiences for both smartphone and tablet platforms have been raised by many of the great efforts out there.

 High end apps like FlipBoard, Zite, Pulse as well as the many great games, entertainment and utility apps published during the last years have served to inspire developers and clients alike.

 Consider that for games and high end apps it is a matter of having a champagne budget to accompany the champagne taste: Such apps cost hundreds of thousands dollars to develop, and projects like FlipBoard raised 10.5M of first round funding, and have just gone back for round two for an eye popping 200 million.
 The iPad News reader Zite was sold to CNN for over $20 million.

 On the low end there are automatic app creation services like The App Builder, Good Barber, and Appery.io which offer very low cost alternatives.
 However for such template driven apps in general the consensus among clients (and developers) seems to be that one gets what one pays for, and that such platforms will not serve brands to differentiate themselves from the pack.[/one_half]